Skip to content

 Congratulations again on your admission to the University of Rochester!
 Our Yellowjacket Experience is a series of exclusive events for all admitted students, including transfers.
 Whether you can’t wait to enroll or you’re still deciding, we invite you and your family to join us virtually and/or on campus this spring.
 We’ve worked hard to build an expansive suite of live and on-demand content just for you as well as on-campus visit opportunities.

-Registration for all virtual and on campus events are in a calendar portal.
+Registration for all virtual and on-campus events is in a calendar portal.
 We hope you’ll join us for as many opportunities as possible!

 Register for virtual and on campus events